 How to find the best school for your child in Australia and answers to all your questions if you are moving from the UK

 If you are emigrating to Australia one of your main concerns will be finding the perfect school for your children.
-Not only is their education important, but you also want them to fit, make new friends and feel at home as quickly as possible.
+Not only is their education important, but you also want them to fit in, make new friends and feel at home as quickly as possible.

 Fortunately whilst there are quite a few differences to schools in Australia compared to the UK, you’ll find the culture easy to get to grips with – especially once you have read this guide!

 Most importantly Australian schools are not only friendly and welcoming but generally of a very high standard so with a little planning and preparation everything should go very smoothly for your move to Australia.

 - Australia’s Private Or Public Schools – Which Are Best?

 - Australia’s Heatwave Policy For Schools, Or Lack Thereof

 - British Migrant Children Starting School In Australia

 - Starting Age For School Children In Queensland

 - Starting Age For School Children In New South Wales